Why you can trust Bankrate

-The Kia Forte is one of the manufacturer’s most popular sedans, with an MSRP of $17,890.
-The car comes in six trim levels, with a variety of options for connectivity, technology and performance.
-The 2021 Kia Forte was also named an IIHS Top Safety Pick.
-The table below includes the average cost of Kia Forte insurance for minimum and full coverage policies:
+The Kia Forte is one of the manufacturer’s most popular sedans, with a starting MSRP of $19,090.
+The Forte can be customized with five different trim packages, allowing the buyer to choose their preferred level of connectivity, technology and performance.
+The table below includes the average cost of Kia Forte car insurance for minimum and full coverage policies:

 |Kia Forte car insurance||Average annual premium|